UoA-eResearch/playbook/README.md

 4. **Example Usage**: Include a runnable example, along with any necessary data files (use Git LFS for large files).

 ### **Dependency Management**
 - Use a `requirements.txt` file to list all Python dependencies.
+Use `uv` to install them.
 - For JavaScript projects, use `package.json`.

 ---